Death Ships from Egypt

 The Plague Spreads: Multiple Perspectives

 From the imperial court, John of Ephesus described the government's response: "The Emperor ordered that all corpses be buried at public expense, but when the existing burial places were filled, they dug huge trenches outside the city walls, throwing in bodies by the thousands."
-When even this proved insufficient, bodies were loaded onto ships, taken out to sea, and dumped.
+When even that proved insufficient, bodies were loaded onto ships, taken out to sea, and dumped.

 The merchant Theodore of Antioch wrote of the economic disruption: "The markets stand empty, shops closed, all commerce has ceased.
 Those few who still walk the streets carry pouches of aromatic herbs, believing these will ward off the disease.
 A loaf of bread now costs ten times what it did before, if you can find one at all."